-2) Frequency Median:

-The FMD [22] feature was extracted based on power spectral density (PSD) of signal $x_i$ , namely $P_i(k)$ , where $k \in \{1, 2, ..., K\}$ is the index of $P_i(k)$ corresponding to a specific frequency.
-In our work, the PSD was obtained via Welch's overlapped segment averaging estimator using Hamming window with a segment length of 71 samples, a Discrete Fourier Transform length of 256 points and 50% overlap.
+2) Frequency Median: The FMD [24] feature was extracted based on power spectral density (PSD) of signal x_i , namely $P_i(k)$, where $k \in 1, 2, ..., K$ is the index of $P_i(k)$ corresponding to a specific frequency.
+In our work, the PSD was obtained via Welch's overlapped segment averaging estimator using Hamming window with 50% segment overlap, a length of 2666 samples in each segment (a total of 8 overlapped segments), and a Discrete Fourier Transform (DFT) length of 4096 points (the next power of two greater than the length of each segment).
+Each data segment was zero-padded to match the DFT length.
 FMD splits the signal PSD into two equal parts, given by the following formula: